brianepv1/ServerBasePoke/README.md

 ## HTDOCS

-Means for all the code related to the page, some of the feature are>
+Means for all the code related to the page, some of the feature are:

 - Create account
 - List players